General Product Information

 Technical Assistance

-EB METAL US supports the industry standard nomenclature published in the American Iron and Steel Institute’s (AISI) General Provisions, S200.
-The AISI S200 states in Section A5.2 that ”structural members and non-structural members shall use a four-part product designator that identifies the size (both web depth and flange width), style and thickness.”
+EB METAL US supports the industry standard nomenclature published in the American Iron and Steel Institute’s (AISI) General Provisions, S240.
+The AISI S240 states in Section A5.3 that ”structural members and non-structural members shall use a four-part product designator that identifies the size (both web depth and flange width), style and thickness.”
 An example of this designator is shown below:

 Back to top